OWASP/www-project-csrfguard/tab_roadmap.md

 # CSRFGuard 4.0 features

-CSRFGuard 4.0 is under developpement.
-If you are Java développer and want to help as OWASP voloneteer please contact the project leader.
+CSRFGuard 4.0 is under development.
+If you are Java developer and want to help as OWASP volunteer please contact the project leaders.
 We will remove all CSRFGuard 3.1.0 limitations and release CSRFGuard 4.0

 ### The following roadmap will remove the following CSRFGuard 3.1.0 limitations: